mosaic-design-system/docs/src/components/navigation-rail.md

       ## Using a Navigation Rail

+      ### Navigating with a Rail

-      When users click or tap a rail item, they are taken to the top-level destination associated with it and that item appears selected.
-Navigation rail destinations are always represented by icons that indicate the content or the nature of a destination.
+      When a user selects a **Rail** item, they are taken to the top-level destination associated with it and that item appears selected.
+These locations should be very high level, and denote different 'areas' of your product, separated logically.

+      You should only ever have eight items on a **Navigation Rail**, to ensure the list of available locations isn't too long and difficult to locate individual places.

+      You should also put some thought into the ordering of these items - alphabetical works for a Rail with a small number of options, but you may decide that actually it's more useful to list the items in order of importance for larger lists.

+      ### Signposting destinations

+      **Navigation Rail** destinations are always represented by icons that indicate the content or the nature of a destination.
 In addition, they must always include text labels.
 Icons alone should never be used, as icons may not be universally known and will automatically exclude users that do not known what they mean.

       Text labels should provide short, meaningful descriptions and provide an alternative way for users to understand an icon’s meaning.
 Labels should not be truncated and wrapping long labels should be avoided when possible.

       Navigation Rails can contain up to 8 items.

+      ### Additional iconography

-      Rail icons can include Chips \[link to Chips component page] to convey information about the associated destination, such as a count.
-When Chips are used in this way, they must be placed centrally, underneath a rail item.
+      **Navigation Rail** icons can include [**Chips**](/components/chips) to convey information about the associated destination, such as a count of the number of things that require the user's attention.
+When **Chips** are used in this way, they must be placed centrally, underneath a **Rail** item.

+      **Location**

-      Navigation rails are placed on the left-hand side of the screen and always runs vertically along the side of a page.
+      **Navigation Rails** are placed on the left-hand side of the screen and always run vertically along the side of a page.

-      The top of a rail can also be used for a logo.
+      The top of a **Navigation Rail** can also be used for a logo.
 However, this is dependent on the layout you are using.
 For example, if you are using a layout where the Navigation Header runs all the way across the top of the screen, then the logo would be placed on the left-hand side of the header.
 For more information, refer to Layouts \[link to Layouts page.
 We don't currently have one, but as we introduce more layouts, we'll need a page to document them].

       As mention above, rails can also be used with a Drawer component.
 This supports your navigation structure if you have secondary destinations or additional actions.
 However, a drawer is unnecessary if there are no secondary destinations or actions in your application.